DataBiosphere/terra-workspace-data-service/docs/WDS Running Python tests locally.md

 _You should only need to install prerequisites once._ Python tests require:

-* Python 3.8 or later
+* Python 3.8
-* openapi-generator 4.3.1
+* openapi-generator 7.6.0
 * pytest
 * optionally, a python virtual environment

 WDS defaults to python 3.8.
-To check the version of python you have installed, run the
+To check the version of python you have installed, run the following:
-following:

 ```bash
 python --version